-Knowing the Signs of Stroke Can Save Lives
+BE FAST — Knowing the Signs of Stroke Can Save Lives

-F – Face drooping
+- F – Face drooping

-A – Arm weakness
+- A – Arm weakness

-S – Speech difficulty
+- S – Speech difficulty

-T – Time to call 911
+- T – Time to call 911

+Avera Medical Group Neurologist and Medical Director of Avera’s stroke program Jeffrey Boyle, MD, said these simple steps make all the difference in the world.
 “Immediate treatment may minimize the long-term effects of a stroke or save a life, and that’s why it’s so important to take no chances,” he said.
 “A speedy response can be the difference between life and death.”

 Knowing the Warning Signs

-Rossing said in a stroke situation, arm weakness on one side of the body also may be apparent.
+In a stroke situation, arm weakness on one side of the body also may be apparent.
 Ask the person to raise both arms, and if one drifts down, again, call 911.

 “We often use ‘The sky is blue’ as an example.
 Ask the person to say that, and if they cannot, don’t hesitate, call 911 and get help right away,” said Boyle.

-“Ischemic strokes occur when a blood vessel in the brain is blocked by a clot, and with proper medical attention, IV clot-busting medication can be used to treat the blockage and increase the likelihood of recovery,” Rossing said.
-“When there’s a delay in response to the warning signs, the treatment’s success is lower because these clot-busting medicines are most helpful when given quickly – in the first few hours after the onset of stroke.”
+“Ischemic strokes occur when a blood vessel in the brain is blocked by a clot, and with proper medical attention, IV clot-busting medication can be used to treat the blockage and increase the likelihood of recovery,” Boyle said.
+“When there’s a delay in response to the warning signs, the treatment’s success is lower because these clot-busting medicines are most helpful when given in the first few hours after the onset of stroke.”

-Speed Matters - Act FAST
+Speed Matters - BE FAST

 If you know the warning signs, you could end up saving the life of someone you know or love.
-Be bold in action, Rossing said.
+Be bold in action.

 “We’d much rather have a patient present to an emergency room and realize it’s not stroke than to have someone you or someone you care about remain at home when every minute counts,” Boyle said.
 “Know the signs and call 911.”